Centeva/Centeva.DomainModeling/README.md

 `IDateTimeProvider` can be used as an abstraction for the system clock, which should be considered an external dependency in your application.
-Your time- based tests will be happier if you mock this interface instead of using Date methods directly.
+Your time- based tests will be happier if you mock this interface instead of using DateTime methods directly.

 ## Running Tests

 From Windows, use the `dotnet test` command, or your Visual Studio Test Explorer.
 Integration tests will use SQL Server LocalDB.

 To run tests in a set of containers with Docker Compose, which is useful for build pipelines and non-Windows development environments, use the `ci/run-tests.sh` or `ci/run-tests.bat` scripts.

 ## Deployment